orbit-systems/style/style-guide.md

 f32, f64 // floating point
 ```
 when the size of an integer doesn't matter, prefer `isize` and `usize` over `int`.

+### Strings
+For storing or passing strings (unless needed by a stdlib function), always prefer storing or passing a length along with it instead
+of implicitly relying on it being null-terminated.
+Use the `string` type from `common/str.h` whenever possible.

 ### Structs/Unions
 When declaring a struct or union type, use typedef and include the name in the definition twice: